 Frequently Asked Questions

 A. - In general, we try to get all orders out in a very timely manner - much quicker than most nurseries.
-We do the majority of our shipping Monday - Wednesday of each week, and ship the vast majority of all varieties we grow & offer year round.
-Orders with the longest transit times are usually shipped out first, followed by orders with much shorter transit times.
-We do this to try & ensure that each & every order makes it to its destination by the end of the work week, so as to avoid packages having to "weekend over" with FedEx.
+We do the majority of our shipping Monday - Thursday of each week, and ship the vast majority of all varieties we grow & offer year round.
+Orders with the longest transit times are usually shipped out earlier in the week, followed by orders with much shorter transit times.
+We do this to try & ensure that each & every order makes it to its destination by the end of the work week, so as to avoid packages having to "weekend over" with FedEx / UPS.
 We schedule our shipments to minimize the amount of time the plants are in transit, which results in your plants being in tip top shape - fresh and in excellent condition upon their arrival.

 Here is a chart with normal transit times when shipping FedEx Ground / Home Delivery Service.
 Approximately 97% - 98% of our orders are shipped via this method, as it is by far the most economical service available through FedEx.

 SHIPPING TRANSIT TIMES - FedEx Ground / Home Delivery Service